If you’re new to the landscape lighting world, welcome! You might be wondering, “what is a low-voltage lighting branch?”

 - After using the CC-2 connector, you can only put 50 watts total beyond the transition point.
 The branch can only hold 50 W. This isn’t an issue with in-lite systems because our fixtures are very low-watt!

 - After installing the CC-2 connector, make sure to finish off the end of the cable.
 This is essential to protect your in-lite system from damage.
 You can do this by using a cable cap (that comes with the in-lite transformer) or by taping the end of the wire using electrical tape and dielectric grease.
+For more information on finishing the cable, check out this article on how to finish off a low-voltage cable properly.

 Watch the video below to see just how easy it is to install the CC-2 connector: